imsanjeevkumar/Task1/Prometheus_and_Grafana-Setup.md

 The following script installs Helm, a vital tool for Kubernetes application management.
 Helm serves as a package manager within the open-source Kubernetes platform, simplifying application installation, updates, and removal.

-You can verify the helm installation using
+**You can verify the helm installation, Execute the below command**

 helm version